Code of Safe Practice

 YOUR WORKPLACE

-1. You must only perform acupuncture in premises suitably equipped.
+1. You must only perform acupuncture in premises suitably equipped (see guidelines below).

 2. You must ensure that both you and any premises in which you work are properly registered or licensed for the practice of acupuncture